zhengzetao/MC2P/README.md

-# A Two-stage Approach for Solving Multi-period Cardinality-constraint-based Planning Problem
+# A Two-stage Approach for Solving Multi-period Cardinality-constrained Planning Problems

 This repository contains the official implementation of the paper: